 Valuations & Objections

-We re-value your property every two years in line with State Government requirements, and in accordance with the Valuer-General Victoria 'Best Practice' guidelines.
+We re-value your property annually in line with State Government requirements, and in accordance with the Valuer-General Victoria 'Best Practice' guidelines.

-Every two years the market value of your property is assessed and this value determines the amount of rates you pay.
-Council uses the services of an independent contract valuer to determine the value of properties in our municipality.
+The Victorian State Government has introduced annual valuations, so every year the market value of your property is assessed and this value determines the amount of rates you pay.
+The Valuer-General is now responsible for appointing a valuer to determine the value of properties in our municipality.
 The Valuation of Land Act specifies what a valuer is required to consider when valuing a property.
 For example, Sales analysis, use of land, shape, size, topography, soil condition, situation of the land in respect of natural resources and to transport and other amenities, etc.